- How Does Steem work?

 I found a couple of points against my original assumption.

 For the downward pressure to substantially cripple the Steemit platform, we’d have to assume a state of significant stagnation.
 Steem has generally seen some pretty sizeable growth in 2017 alone, and it’s only been around for a little over a year and a half since its whitepaper introduction.

 Steemit hasn’t even yet gotten to reap the benefits of any significant network effect from creators, curators, and influencers.
 Many articles on Steemit also haven’t had the chance to rank sufficiently high in search engines, limiting their total potential traffic.

 Steemit has hardly skimmed the surface of its potential.
 The latest figure I found for the number of Steemit users put the average monthly users at 26,000.
 In comparison, Reddit has about 542 million monthly users.

-Additionally, Steem Power Units are locked in for two years and provide users some pretty incentivizing benefits.
-Not only do holders of Steem Power Units get compensated in dividends, they also get a say in the future of a potentially rapidly growing site.
+Additionally, Steem Power Units are locked in for two years and provide users with some pretty incentivizing benefits.
+Not only do holders of Steem Power Units get compensated in dividends, but they also get a say in the future of a potentially rapidly growing site.

 It’s important to note that this isn’t investment advice, and is merely meant to introduce you to a few points to help develop your understanding of where this token and platform could be headed in the future.

 If you’re a writer or are simply looking for some new forums to peruse, check out the Steem community and platform.
 You’ll encounter some interesting personalities, some valuable ideas, and you might even earn some money on the way.